-We applied the methodological approach used by Dworkin et al. (2020), using their opensource R code (https://osf.io/h79g8/).
+We applied the methodological approach used by Dworkin et al. (2020), using their open-source R code (osf.io/h79g8/).
 Where necessary, we modified the code to support the JoCN-specific analysis.

-Data acquisition
+Data Acquisition

-The data for the analysis were obtained from the Web of Science website (https://www.webofknowledge.com/).
-Metadata for the 2,106 research articles and review papers published in JoCN from January 2009-July 2020 were downloaded.
-We note that metadata for JoCN articles are available dating back to 1995, but metadata from prior to 2009 contain author initials rather than full first names, the latter being necessary for the analysis.
-Additionally, pre-processed metadata from broad-scope neuroscience journals - Brain, the Journal of Neuroscience, Nature Neuroscience, NeuroImage, and Neuron (from here forward, the "broad-scope journals") -- were obtained from Jordan Dworkin with permission for use in the analysis described here.
+The data for the analysis were obtained from the Web of Science Web site (www.webofknowledge.com/).
+Metadata for the 2106 research papers and review papers published in JoCN from January 2009 to July 2020 were downloaded.
+We note that metadata for JoCN papers are available dating back to 1995, but metadata from before 2009 contain author initials rather than full first names, with the latter being necessary for the analysis.
+In addition, preprocessed metadata from broad-scope neuroscience journals-Brain, Journal of Neuroscience, Nature Neuroscience, Neuroimage, and Neuron (from here forward, the "broad-scope journals")-were obtained from Jordan Dworkin with permission for use in the analysis described here.